theborakompanioni/azure-docs.de-de/articles/cloud-services/cloud-services-guestos-family1-retirement.md

 <properties
-   pageTitle="Deaktivierungsinformationen für die Gastbetriebssystemfamilie 1 | Microsoft Azure"
+   pageTitle="Guest OS family 1 retirement notice | Microsoft Azure"
-   description="Bietet Informationen zum Zeitpunkt der Deaktivierung der Azure-Gastbetriebssystemfamilie 1 und dazu, wie Sie ermitteln, ob Sie betroffen sind" services="cloud-services" documentationCenter="na" authors="yuemlu" manager="timlt" editor=""/>
+   description="Provides information about when the Azure Guest OS Family 1 retirement happened and how to determine if you are affected" services="cloud-services" documentationCenter="na" authors="raiye" manager="timlt" editor=""/>